Chart Color Schemes

 Oakleigh South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that could impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects likely impacting the area.
 Notable ones include Summerset Oakleigh South, Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), Monash Medical Centre Redevelopment, and Canterbury Gardens Estate.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.